adailtonnalijr/MTM/README.md

 **My Verdict**: This tool is very useful to create websites fast and easy.
 If you just need a website to show your product and be professional then go ahead, but I wouldn't use it for anything complex.

 ## Evidence Gallery
-Evidence is embedde in the Use Cases and Failure & Limitation Sections
+Evidence is embedde in the 'Use Cases' and 'Failure & Limitation Sections'.